"""Calculate, convert, and reduce phasor coordinates.

 """Return multi-harmonic phasor coordinates projected onto principal plane.

-Principal Component Analysis (PCA) is used to project
+Principal component analysis (PCA) is used to project

 multi-harmonic phasor coordinates onto a plane, along which